Frequently Asked Questions

 For the WHC, all students receive a merit-based scholarship, and a significant number of full-ride scholarships are available.
 Visit www.fau.edu/honors/admissions_academic_scholarships.php

 IB students are assured of admission.
 At the WHC, IB students are eligible for a special IB scholarship valued at up to $24,000 over four years.
 Visit www.fau.edu/honors/admissions_academic_scholarships.php

 What if I apply and am not accepted?

-We encourage you to reapply after your first semester.
+For the UHP, we encourage you to reapply after your first semester.
 Your admission will be based on your first semester academic performance and any additional information that you would like to provide.
 For the WHC, students may reapply after demonstrating a successful year of academic courses.